Oriolrt/docker-mongo/README.md

-# mongoDB
+# MongoDB
-mongoDB server from the official docker image.
+MongoDB server from the official docker image.
 This container adds an additional layer where a ssh server is enabled and an user *student* with password *student* is created.

 Below, the commands used to run this image.
 Please, see the official [site](https://store.docker.com/images/mongo) for all possible ways to run this image.

 ## Quick Start

-Run with 1521 port opened:
+Run with 27017 port opened:
 ```
 docker run -dti -p 55117:27017 --name mongo-1 oriolrt/mongo
 ```